mikechau/react-primer-draft/README.md

 Simply call the `render` method, pass in the `component`, and the `DOM` node you want to render to.

-**NOTE:** These examples use `document.body`, but you should avoid using it can there can be subtle bugs.
+**NOTE:** These examples use `document.body`, but you should avoid using it as it can cause subtle bugs.

 When `rendering` a `React` `component`, `React` wants complete ownership of the `DOM` node.